LocationBaix Empordà, Catalonia, Spain

 Project ArchitectDavid Pou van den Bossche y Estel Ortega

-From the architect.
+Text description provided by the architects.
 The project was based in the rehabilitation and improvement of the northern part of an old masia from the XVI th century and the hayloft annex, located in the Baix Empordà (Catalonia).
 Due to the partition in different parts of the masia between the family members, the proposal was based on adapting the correspondant north area to create three new apartments designed for use in summer, mainly.

 According to the traditional masia typology, the north side was relegated to accommodate secondary uses, because of the hard weather conditions that includes exposure to the Tramontana wind.
 Basically the parts to rehabilitate consisted of: the "Cort del Nino" (where the old family horse, Nino, used to live) and "la Pallissa" (independent building used as the old hayloft), both on the ground floor.
 Upstairs there was a defficient extension containing an old bathroom (now obsolete).
 This floor level was connected with the “dalt-de-tot" (space above the top floor of the central nave of the masia).